12 Signs That He or She Is Not “The One”

 It’s such a hot topic that I recently wrote a blog about some of the important positive signs that you’re on the right track.

-Having worked with singles and couples for over 25 years, I can tell you from first-hand observation, that these are typical red flags indicating real problems that may need your attention.
+Having worked with singles and couples for over 25 years, I can tell you from first-hand observation that these are typically red flags indicating real problems that may need your attention.

 Your basic “must haves” are not on their radar

 It’s good practice for guys and gals who are in the dating game and ready to narrow down the search for their long-term mate to have a list of “must-have” qualities.
 You know, the things that are absolute deal breakers for you if missing in the relationship.
 Honesty, loyalty, family-minded, responsible, self-aware, and emotionally mature.
 These are a few that may be on the list.
 Many people in your situation find it helpful to actually write a checklist of their must-haves to help them sort this out.

 If your potential lifelong partner doesn’t have something on your must-have list, you may need to re-evaluate.
 Maybe it’s minor, or not as important now as it was when you formed the list.
 Priorities and opinions do change over time.
 However, if you talk about the status of the relationship and he or she doesn’t even know what you mean when you address a quality or trait, then it could be a red light.

 These must-haves are the things that are going to lead to your fulfillment.
 You can’t give them up.

 Your partner is chronically depressed and refuses to get help

 That’s not necessarily a deal breaker IF they are open to getting some help.
 If they’re not, this does not bode well for your future – or theirs.
 Nowadays, there is lots of help available for people who suffer from depression and anxiety.